-I have been a professional journalist for more than a decade, including nine years writing for daily papers in WA where I variously was a chief crime reporter, political correspondent, health reporter, features writer and sports reporter.
+I have been a journalist for more than 12 years, including nine years working at daily papers in WA where I variously was a chief crime reporter, political correspondent, health reporter, features writer and sports reporter.

-I now traverse the world as a photojournalist, contributing words and pics to magazines and newspapers across Europe, Asia, Australia and New Zealand, including The BBC, the Australian Financial Review, The Guardian, Travel Talk magazine, Travel Ideas magazine, For the Love of Travel magazine, the South East Asia Globe, Yahoo! and The West Australian newspaper.
+I now traverse the world as a photojournalist, contributing words and photos to almost 20 magazines and newspapers across Europe, Asia, Australia and New Zealand, including The BBC, the Australian Financial Review, The Guardian, Travel Talk magazine, Travel Ideas magazine, For the Love of Travel magazine, the South East Asia Globe, Yahoo! and The West Australian newspaper.

 I specialise in travel and sport, and my travel writing and photography work has taken me to more than 30 countries.

 - Member Since:

 - Favourite Sports:

 - AFL, Cricket,

 This is a ‘new’ England we’re being told ahead of today’s first Ashes Test.
 There’s no doubt England’s ODI side has been overhauled and is more exciting, but has its Test team changed that much?

 In the lead-up to the Ashes, there was one clear difference between the sides: Australia’s superior depth of pace options.